dst-ws22/website/docs/project-description.md

 ### Visualizations

-This section includes a brief description of your visualization selection and creation process.
+This section includes a profound description of your visualization selection and creation process (with regard to the topics covered in our course).
 Explain the reasoning for the type of visualization considered for the project.
 Additionally, show how you arrived at the final visualizaion by describing the selection process, variable transformations (if needed) and any other relevant considerations that were part of the creation process.

 #### Grading criteria

-The selection steps are appropriate for the data and research question.
+The selection steps are appropriate for the data and (research) question.
-The group used a thorough and careful approach to select the final model; the approach is clearly described in the report.
+The group used a thorough and careful approach to select the final visualization(s); the approach is clearly described in the report.
-The model selection process took into account any violations in model conditions.
+The visualization selection process took into account the aspects covered in the course (law of proximity, ...).
-The model conditions and diagnostics are thoroughly and accurately assessed for their model.
-If violations of model conditions are still present, there was a reasonable attempt to address the violations based on the course content.
+If violations of optimal visualization conditions are still present, there was a reasonable attempt to address the violations based on the course content.

-### Results

-This is where you will output the final model with any relevant model fit statistics.

-Describe the key results from the model.
-The goal is not to interpret every single variable in the model but rather to show that you are proficient in using the model output to address the research questions, using the interpretations to support your conclusions.
-Focus on the variables that help you answer the research question and that provide relevant context for the reader.

-#### Grading criteria

-The model fit is clearly assessed, and interesting findings from the model are clearly described.
-Interpretations of model coefficients are used to support the key findings and conclusions, rather than merely listing the interpretation of every model coefficient.
-If the primary modeling objective is prediction, the model's predictive power is thoroughly assessed.

-### Discussion + Conclusion
+### Conclusion + recommended action

-In this section you'll include a summary of what you have learned about your research question along with statistical arguments supporting your conclusions.
+In this section you'll include a summary of what you have learned about your (research) question along with (statistical) arguments supporting your conclusions.
 In addition, discuss the limitations of your analysis and provide suggestions on ways the analysis could be improved.

 Any potential issues pertaining to the reliability and validity of your data and appropriateness of the statistical analysis should also be discussed here.
-Lastly, this section will include ideas for future work.
+Lastly, this section will include your recommended action.

 #### Grading criteria

-Overall conclusions from analysis are clearly described, and the model results are put into the larger context of the subject matter and original research question.
+Overall conclusions from analysis are clearly described, and the visualization results are put into the larger context of the subject matter and original (research) question.
-There is thoughtful consideration of potential limitations of the data and/or analysis, and ideas for future work are clearly described.
+There is thoughtful consideration of potential limitations of the data and/or analysis.
+The recommended action is plausible/convincing and clearly described.

 ### Organization + formatting